Heatwave

 To respond to extreme weather

-- UK Health Security Agency in association with the Met Office, issue ‘Heat-Health Alerts’ between 1st June and 15th September each year.
-The alerts focus on the health impacts from periods of high temperatures, which may particularly affect the health of vulnerable groups, such as people with underlying health conditions, or the public more broadly.
+- The UK Health Security Agency will issue ‘Heat-Health Alerts’ These alerts focus on the health impacts from periods of high temperatures, which may particularly affect the health of vulnerable groups, such as people with underlying health conditions.

 - Plan any journeys or activities with the weather in mind and take emergency supplies in your vehicle.